Thawing Your Frozen Shoulder

 Free Yourself Now

-Michael trained in this technique because the Osteopathic approach to a frozen shoulder is only to help people with the related symptoms and allow the shoulder to resolve itself in its own time – a process that may take 18 months or more.
-Many studies have shown that manipulation of the shoulder joint usually irritates the symptoms and does not speed up recovery, whereas the Niel-Asher Technique, that works directly on the intrinsic muscles (Rotator Cuff) of the shoulder, has very good results in most cases.
+Many studies have shown that manipulation of the shoulder joint usually irritates the symptoms and does not speed up recovery, whereas the Niel-Asher Technique, that works directly on the intrinsic muscles (Rotator Cuff) of the shoulder, has very good results.

 Frozen Shoulder Syndrome is an extremely painful and debilitating condition, characterised by pain and stiffness of the shoulder.
 Now there is a proven, natural programme that works in months, not years, and has helped transform the life of thousands world-wide.